nsaje/dotfiles/README.md

 ```

 #### Overriding docker's localsettings
-To override a setting when running eins via docker, use the file `server/server/localsettings_docker_override.py`.
+To override a setting when running server via docker, use the file `server/server/localsettings_docker_override.py`.
 It is loaded at the end of `localsettings.docker.py` and will override the preset values with your settings.

 #### Visualize models